davisshannon/attack_range_tuskcon/README.md

 - `change email to be your email address.`
 - `change ip to be the IP address from number 8.
 Make sure to keep the /32 on the end.`
 - `change key to be your public key if you want to SSH to the Splunk and Zeek boxes.`
-11. `copy the contents of /tmp/tuskcon.keys to your local host, we'll use this in a bit.`
+11. `copy the contents of /tmp/tuskcon.keys to your local host, we'll use this in a bit. (more /tmp/tuskcon,keys)`
 12. `run (aws configure) to configure your aws client.
 The key and private key are what you copied in step 11.
 Just use ap-southeast-2 for your region and leave the output format blank.`
 13. `run (source venv/bin/activate) to enter the virtual environment.`
 14. `run (screen python attack_range.py build) to build the range.`